Jackstar1212/Issues-or-Request/README.md

 # Issues-or-request

-If you have any ''suggestions/issues/request/any other'', feel free to comment  here.
+If you have any /*suggestions/issues/request/any other*/, feel free to leave your comment at [ISSUES](https://github.com/Jackstar1212/Issues-or-request/issues).